Nordea: History

 Merita Group merged with Nordbanken in 1997 forming MeritaNordbanken.
 The Solo internet-based banking operation of MeritaNordbanken was a global pioneer and leader providing mobile and internet banking access in 1999.
 The bank reached 1 million internet banking customers during 1999 with 3 million log-ins and 3.7 million payments per month.
 Housing loans via Solo were introduced in 1999.
 MeritaNordbanken agreed to buy Unidanmark, Denmark's second-largest bank, in early 2000 creating the Nordic region's biggest financial institution with €186 billion in assets.
 The merged group had a banking market share of 20% in Sweden, 25% in Denmark and 40% in Finland and a combined workforce of 28,050.
 By end 2000, MeritaNordbanken had further merged with Christiania Bank og Kreditkasse of Norway, a process started in 1999 and changed its name to Nordea.
 Christiania Bank had also been impacted severely during the banking crisis in the early 1990s, with Nordea acquiring the bank from the Norwegian Government Bank Investment Fund with a 35% share.

 Nordea expanded into Poland, the Baltics and Russia in the early 2000s, with 2% of total revenues from the Poland and Baltics region.
-Nordea divested of Polish operations in 2013, with the sale to PKO Bank Polski for €694 million.
+Nordea divested its Polish banking operations in 2013, with the sale to PKO Bank Polski for €694 million but retains a presence in Poland via operations and IT units supporting the Nordic banks.
 By end 2014, lending in the Baltics was €8.2 billion and in Russia €4.5 billion.
 During the period 2013-2017 exposure to the Russian market was reduced by 63%.
 In 2016, Luminor was formed by a merger of Nordea's and DNB's operations in Estonia, Latvia and Lithuania creating the third largest Baltic regional bank with assets of €15 billion and a market share of 16.4%.
 Luminor was sold to Blackstone, with Nordea and DNB retaining each initially a 20% share.
 However, the full divestment was completed in 2019.
 Exit from the Russian, Baltic and Polish markets were part of Nordea's de-risking strategy, which also included reduced exposures to some sectors (e.g. Shipping, Oil & Offshore and Agriculture in Denmark).
 Nordea was one of the Nordic banks, including Danske Bank, SEB and Swedbank, allegedly involved in the money laundering scandal, involving ex-Soviet states, that emerged in 2017.

 Nordea announced plans to move its corporate headquarters from Stockholm, Sweden to Helsinki, Finland in September 2017.
-The re-domicilation of Nordea to Finland put it within the supervision of the European Central Bank and within the European Union's banking union.
+Nordea cited the Swedish socialist government’s unpredictable tax hikes as the primary reason for its decision to relocate.
+Nordea estimated that relocation would save the bank a billion euros.
+The re-domiciliation of Nordea to Finland put it within the supervision of the European Central Bank and within the European Union's banking union.
 In October 2018, Nordea completed the move of its corporate headquarters to Helsinki, Finland.